gilch/hissp/docs/lissp_quickstart.rst

    ;;;; Compiler Macros

-   _#" Macroexpansion happens at compile time, after the reader, so they also work in readerless mode, or with alternative Hissp readers other than Lissp.
+   _#"Macroexpansion happens at compile time, after the reader, so they also work in readerless mode, or with alternative Hissp readers other than Lissp.
    Macros get all of their arguments unevaluated (quoted) and the compiler inserts the resulting Hissp into that point in the program."

    ;; A function invocation using an identifier qualified with ``_macro_`` is a macroexpansion.
    (hissp.basic.._macro_.define SPAM "eggs") ;N.B.
 SPAM not quoted.